ashbinary/LightningRod/README.md

 ![LightningRod](https://raw.githubusercontent.com/ashbinary/LightningRod/refs/heads/main/assets/preview.png)

-## IMPORTANT NOTE
+> [!WARNING]
-**I am NOT responsible for any bans caused by LightningRod.
+>**I am NOT responsible for any bans caused by LightningRod.
 This is meant to be used in an environment disconnected from Nintendo's servers, and using it online will almost surely cause a ban.
 By downloading this, you, the user, are taking full responsibilty if banned.**
+>

-**Due to the hyper-softcoded nature of this program, stability is not guaranteed.
+>**Due to the hyper-softcoded nature of this program, stability is not guaranteed.
 In the case of a crash, simply re-randomize the game, and maybe toggle off a few of the more severe options.**

 ## Requirements
 - A dump of the game, in either a dumped romFS, .XCI, or .NSP format.